Rdatatable/data.table/README.md

   4. Worked around auto index error in `v1.9.6` to account for indices created with `v1.9.4`, [#1396](https://github.com/Rdatatable/data.table/issues/1396).
 Thanks @GRandom.

+  5. `test.data.table` gets new argument `silent`, if set to TRUE then it will not raise exception but returns TRUE/FALSE based on the test results.

 ### Changes in v1.9.6  (on CRAN 19 Sep 2015)

 #### NEW FEATURES